prmiguel/jama-serenitybdd-test/README.md

 2. Setup Jama project and tests

 a.
 Create project and tests from scratch
-* Create a new project with Product Key and Name
+* Add a new project
+* Add a set of test cases
+* Add test cases to the set
+* Add a test plan
+* Add existing test cases to the test plan
+* Add test cycle
+For more references see: https://www.jamasoftware.com/solutions/test-management/?wvideo=v522zw288v

 b.
 Import Project and tests
 * TBD